5 Simple Ways to Practice Meditation at Work

 2. Body Scan and Awareness

 A body scan is another great practice you can do anytime.
+If you want to learn how to meditate at work, but don’t want anyone knowing you’re meditating, this is a great practice!
 You can do a body scan meditation while walking, while standing, or while sitting at your desk.
 If you want to learn how to meditate at your desk, we recommend starting with a body scan meditation as it is relatively simple and always accessible.
 There is a guided body scan meditation practice for beginners at the end of this post, so you can familiarize yourself with the practice before doing it on your own at work.

 In body scan practice, we move through the body to see what is present in each part.
 Generally moving from the head down to the toe, we practice observing our experience and tuning into whatever is present.
 This can help us ground ourselves, lower blood pressure, and build some concentration.
 You can do this meditation practice right at your desk, without changing posture or closing your eyes.
 This is a wonderful practice to return to as we always are carrying our bodies with us!